-For example, if your conference rate is \$0.03/min and a customer organizes a conference for two participants where he (the host) stays connected for 30 minutes and his two partners stay connected for 25 and 20 minutes, respectively, then there will be three charged transactions in total, for \$0.90, \$0.75 and \$0.60.
+1. For example, if your conference rate is \$0.03/min and a customer organizes a conference for two participants where he (the host) stays connected for 30 minutes and his two partners stay connected for 25 and 20 minutes, respectively, then there will be three charged transactions in total, for \$0.90, \$0.75 and \$0.60.
 To prevent potential service abuse by guests, customers may create a moderated conference.
-In this case, guests can only participate in a conference when the host has already joined it.
+A single conference can have several moderators, yet only one owner.
+A participant can be appointed as a moderator when added to the conference.
+Such moderated conferences only begin once the moderator joins in and they last until the last moderator leaves the call.